Ganondagan State Historic Site: Contact with Europeans

-In 1677, Wentworth Greenhalgh, an English colonial government official, traveled to the Iroquois nations and secured them as allies for the British.
+In 1677, Wentworth Greenhalgh, an English colonial government official, traveled to the Haudenosaunee nations and secured them as allies for the British.
 One of his stops was at Ganondagan, which he referred to as Canagora and as Canagorah:

 Canagorah lyes on the top of a great hill, and in that, as well as in the bignesse, much like Onandago, contayning 150 houses, northwestward of Caiougo 72 miles.
 Here ye Indyans were very desirous to see us ride our horses, wch wee did: they made great feasts and dancing, and invited us yt when all ye maides were together, both wee and our Indyans might choose such as lyked us to ly with.